LeoDog896/stun-only-rtc/README.md

 # stun-only-rtc

+Check it out: Open two tabs with https://leodog896.github.io/stun-only-rtc/ on both of them, and have one be BOB, the other be ALICE.

 Cleanup of https://github.com/xem/miniWebRTC.

 Serverless* WebRTC.
 Enables browsers to commincate with each other without the need for a costly server.